smakesoska1/Movie_Management_System_App/README.md

 - Two types of users: Admin and Regular User
 - User authentication: Register and login functionality
-- Admin privileges: View, edit, add, and delete movie information
+- Admin privileges: View, edit, add, and delete movie information and see bookings from all regular users
 - User privileges: View movie cards and make bookings
 - Booking feature: Select the number of tickets, date, and showtime for a movie
 - User history: View previous movie bookings